SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 <br>

-When you open the settings, you can drag variable elements to the left box to customize your view.
+When you open the settings, you can drag a field to the left box to customize your view.

 <br>
 <p align="center">